Care homes firm to refund residents

 The average weekly charge for self-funders was £846 - 40% more than local authority rates.

-In the Sunrise case, the CMA was concerned that the care home group's description of its "up-front fees" and how it would be used was unclear.
+In the Sunrise case, the CMA was concerned that the care home group's description of its "upfront fees" and how the money would be used was unclear.

 Moreover, prospective residents were having to pay out before they had secured a place at the home.